 ZETES is vigilant to ensure that its staff members are not subjected to discrimination of any kind, whether racial, physical, political, religious, gender or sexual.
-The company respects all employment legislation within the European Union and in countries outside the EU where it has activities.
-ZETES offers its staff proper social benefits, often over and above statutory requirements.
+The Group respects all employment legislation within the European Union and in countries outside the EU where it has activities, e.g., minimum wages, working hours, employee representation, continued education, social peace, etc. ZETES offers its staff proper social benefits, often over and above statutory requirements.